WORKSHOP SERIES

-for those seeking a regular meeting space to tend to their creative practice — in community.
+multi-disciplinary virtual gatherings for writers, artists, designers, and researchers who want a regular space to tend to their creative + intellectual practice— in community.

 w.1.6 an ethic of sand